47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 ### Collect the API keys from Stripe

-For the purpose of this tutorial, we will rely solely on Stripe's test mode intended for development and testing.
+For the purpose of this tutorial, we will use exclusively Stripe's test mode intended for development and testing.
 Stripe's test mode has its own set of API keys separate from production.
-You will need three keys: _publishabe key_, _secret key_, and the _webhook signing secret_.
+You will need three keys: _publishable key_, _secret key_, and the _webhook signing secret_.

 You can access the _publishable key_ and _secret key_ for the Stripe's test mode from [Test Mode API Keys](https://dashboard.stripe.com/test/apikeys) section of the Stripe dashboard.

 To access the _webhook signing secret_, you must first register a new webhook endpoint with Stripe:

 1. Determine the base URL of your _API_ server running in AWS by executing `yarn ops status -a api`.
 The _Url_ property contains the _API_ base URL.
-1. Go to [Test Mode Webhooks](https://dashboard.stripe.com/test/webhooks) of the Stripe's dashboard and choose _Add endpoint_ in the _Hosted endpoints_ section.
+1. Go to the [Test Mode Webhooks](https://dashboard.stripe.com/test/webhooks) page of the Stripe's dashboard and choose _Add endpoint_ in the _Hosted endpoints_ section.
 1. In _Endpoint URL_, enter `{base-url}/v1/stripe/webhook`, where `{base-url}` is the _API_ base url you determined above.
 1. Click _Select events_ and check the checkbox next to _select all events_.
 Then click _Add events_.
 1. Back on the previous screen, click _Add endpoint_.